 Students transferring from California community colleges have typically planned for their transfer by using the ASSIST program that shows how various community college courses translate into UCSD courses.
 Transfer students are strongly encouraged to contact the SE Undergraduate Advisor to plan out their academic plan as soon as their transfer credits have been evaluated during the summer prior to starting at UCSD.
 It will be helpful to inform the advisor if they think they may have taken an equivalent major class prior to attending UCSD.
 Some common major transfer courses include AutoCAD/SolidWorks, MatLab, Statics, Dynamics, or Solid Mechanics.
-Student can petition equivalent transfer work by submitting their petition request in writing via the VAC if they have access to the VAC, or if they do not have access to the VAC, via email to the SE Undergraduate Advisor along with the syllabus of the previously completed course.
+Students can petition equivalent transfer work by submitting their petition request in writing via the VAC if they have access to the VAC, or if they do not have access to the VAC, via email to the SE Undergraduate Advisor along with the syllabus of the previously completed course.